mgreenj/mgreenj.github.io/_posts/2024-03-30-public-key-cryptography.md

         - an element a &isin; Z<sub>n</sub><sup>*</sup> is a generator of Z<sub>n</sub><sup>*</sup> iff \|a\| = \|G\|

 ### Diffie-Hellman
 Okay!
-Now we're ready to explore the Diffie-Hellman algorithm, followed by RSA.
+Now we're ready to explore the Diffie-Hellman algorithm.
 Diffie-Hellman make heavy application of the math outlined above, so make sure you understand it before moving on.

 Public-key cryptography is significantly slower than symmetric-key cryptography, and is typically used to bootstrap symmetric-key cryptography.
 Diffie-Hellman facilitates key agreement or key exchange.